paperless-ngx/paperless-ngx/docs/usage.md

 When you first delete a document it is moved to the 'trash' until either it is explicitly deleted or it is automatically removed after a set amount of time has passed.
 You can set how long documents remain in the trash before being automatically deleted with [`EMPTY_TRASH_DELAY`](configuration.md#EMPTY_TRASH_DELAY), which defaults to 30 days.
+Until the file is actually deleted (e.g. the trash is emptied), all files and database content remains intact and can be restored at any point up until that time.

-Additionally you may configure a directory where deleted files are moved to when they are finally deleted (e.g. the trash is emptied) with
+Additionally you may configure a directory where deleted files are moved to when they the trash is emptied with [`PAPERLESS_EMPTY_TRASH_DIR`](configuration.md#PAPERLESS_EMPTY_TRASH_DIR).
-[`PAPERLESS_EMPTY_TRASH_DIR`](configuration.md#PAPERLESS_EMPTY_TRASH_DIR).
 Note that the empty trash directory only stores the original file, the archive file and all database information is permanently removed once a document is fully deleted.

 ## Best practices {#basic-searching}